If listening to music is an integral part of your daily routine, then choosing the best durable earbuds is the way to go.

 Even at relatively moderate volumes, prolonged exposure to music emitted by the earbuds can still damage your hearing.
 The ideal amount of time you should be listening to music at the acceptable volume level of below 85 dB is around an hour per day.
 Higher volume levels would call for a shorter amount of time.

-3. Purchase Earbuds That Offer a Tight Fit
+3. Purchase a Durable Earbuds That Offer a Tight Fit

 back to menu ↑